viamrobotics/docs/docs/configure/triggers.md

 2. Name the trigger and click **Create**.

 3. Select trigger **Type**.
-   For the respective type, configure the respective attributes:
+   For some types you can configure additional attributes:

 {{< tabs name="Types of Triggers" >}}
 {{% tab name="Data synced to cloud" %}}